open2c/pairtools/doc/stats.rst

 Importantly, you can estimate the complexity of Hi-C libraries using only small QC samples to decide if their quality permits deeper sequencing [3]_.
 These estimates, however, can be significantly biased by the presence of “optical” or “clustering” duplicates.
+Such duplicates occur as artefacts of the sequencing procedure.
-Such duplicates occur when a DNA sequencer erroneously splits a signal from a single sequenced molecule into two; alternatively, a molecule located between two adjacent tiles of a flowcell can be imaged twice, in both of the tiles [4]_.
+Optical duplicates appear in data generated on sequencers with non-patterned flowcells in cases the instrument either erroneously splits a signal from a single sequenced molecule into two.
+On the other hand, clustering duplicates appear on patterned flowcells, when during cluster generation a cluster occupies adjacent nanowells.
+[4]_.

-The rate of optical duplication depends on the technology and the operating conditions, but not on the library complexity and sequencing depth.
-Thus, in small sequencing samples optical duplication can severely inflate the observed levels of duplication, resulting in underestimation of the library complexity.
+The rate of optical and clustering duplication depends on the technology and the operating conditions (e.g. molarity of the library loaded onto the flowcell), but not on the library complexity or sequencing depth.
+Thus, in small sequencing samples in particular the clustering duplication on recent Illumina instruments can severely inflate the observed levels of duplication [5]_, resulting in underestimation of the library complexity.

 While the frequency of PCR duplicates increases with sequencing depth, optical or clustering duplication levels may stay constant for a particular sequencer,